Signs of Collagen Loss in Face

 3. Dull, Lackluster Skin

 What it looks like: Your complexion appears tired, even when you’ve had a good night’s sleep.
-Your skin lacks that natural glow you remember from your twenties.
+Some individuals notice changes in skin brightness or radiance over time.

 The telltale sign: Your usual skincare routine doesn’t give you that same fresh, dewy look it used to.
 You find yourself reaching for more highlighter or luminous products to recreate that glow.